 Only full-time (at least .75 FTE) employees are eligible for the following programs.
 These programs are not available to the immediate family members of employees whose anticipated employment period is less than six (6) months, regardless of FTE employment status.
+To receive the tuition benefit, employees and immediate family (if applicable) must submit and have approved a tuition remission/waiver request form no later than the tuition payment due date for that term.
+Benefits will not be provided retroactively for previously ended terms.

-A sixty-seven percent (67%) tuition remission shall be available for the employee's immediate family (spouse and children who are twenty-four (24) years of age or younger) members on a space available basis.
+A sixty-seven percent (67%) tuition remission shall be available for the employee's immediate family members (spouse and_children who are twenty-four (24) years of age or younger) on a space available basis.
 The remission does not apply to fees.
 Although online courses have a single rate, a portion of the rate consists of fees.
 The remission provided for online courses will be sixty-seven percent (67%) of the equivalent resident tuition rate for an on-campus course.
 Remissions are subject to the following conditions: